-In the glucose reaction with a mild oxidizing agent such as bromine water, glucose gets oxidized to a carboxylic acid that contains 6 carbon atoms, which indicates that the carbonyl group exists as an aldehyde group.
+In the glucose reaction with a mild oxidising agent such as bromine water, glucose gets oxidised to a carboxylic acid that contains 6 carbon atoms, which indicates that the carbonyl group exists as an aldehyde group.

 The -OH group's presence can be confirmed after the acetylation of glucose with acetic acid, which forms glucose pentaacetate.

 The gluconic acid and glucose both yield saccharic acid and dicarboxylic acid on the oxidation with nitric acid.
 This can indicate the presence of primary alcohol.

 The human body processes glucose multiple times in a day, ideally.